joigalcar3/Vision-Based_UAV_FDD/README.md

 ![record screenshot](Docs/frontpage.PNG)

-This repository is a centralised hub for all the repositories that support the work discussed in the following literature:
+This repository is a centralised hub for all the repositories that contain the source code of the following literature:

 1. Master thesis: "From Data to Prediction: Vision-Based UAV Fault Detection and Diagnosis".